bitmovin/bitmovin-analytics-collector-android/README.md

 player.load(source)
 ```

-### Switching to a new Video with ExoPlayer and Amazon IVS Player SDK
+### Switching to a new Video with Media3 ExoPlayer, ExoPlayer and Amazon IVS Player SDK

 When switching to a new video we recommend that you follow the sequence of events below.